Blazing Saddles: Plot

-Bart, Jim and Mongo buy time by constructing the "Gov. William J. Le Petomane Thruway", forcing the raiding party to send for change to pay the toll.
-Once through the tollbooth, the raiders attack the fake town and its population of dummies, which have been booby-trapped with dynamite.
-After Jim detonates the bombs with his sharpshooting, launching bad guys and horses skyward, the Rock Ridgers attack the villains.
+Bart, Jim, and Mongo buy time by constructing a fake tollbooth in the raiders' path, forcing them to send for change to pay the toll.
+Once through the booth, the raiders attack the fake town and its population of dummies, which have been booby trapped with dynamite.
+After Jim detonates the explosives with his sharpshooting, launching the attackers skyward, the townspeople and workers attack the raiders as Lili sings with the Nazi soldiers.

-The resulting brawl between townsfolk, railroad workers, and Lamarr's thugs literally breaks the fourth wall and bursts onto a neighboring movie set where director Buddy Bizarre is filming a Busby Berkeley-style top-hat-and-tails musical number; into the studio commissary for a food fight; and spilling out of the Warner Bros. film lot onto the streets of Burbank.
+The resulting brawl between townspeople, railroad workers, and Lamarr's thugs literally breaks the fourth wall and bursts onto a neighboring movie set where director Buddy Bizarre is filming a Busby Berkeley-style top-hat-and-tails musical number.
+The melee then extends into the studio commissary for a food fight and spills out of the Warner Bros. film lot onto the streets of Burbank.

-Lamarr, realizing he has been beaten, hails a taxi and orders the cabbie to "drive me off this picture".
-He ducks into Mann's Chinese Theatre, which is showing the premiere of Blazing Saddles.
+Lamarr escapes the brawl and hails a taxi, instructing the cabbie, "Drive me off this picture!"
+He hides at Mann's Chinese Theatre, which is showing the premiere of Blazing Saddles.
 As he settles into his seat, he sees onscreen Bart arriving on horseback outside the theatre.
 Bart blocks Lamarr's escape and shoots him in the groin.
-Bart and Jim then enter the theater to watch the end of the film, in which Bart announces to the townspeople that he is moving on because his work is done (and because he is bored).
+Bart and Jim then enter the theater to watch the end of the film.

+Back in the film, Bart announces to the townspeople that he is moving on because his work is done and he has grown bored with protecting them.
 Riding out of town, he finds Jim, still eating his popcorn, and invites him along to "nowhere special".
-The two friends briefly ride into the desert before dismounting and boarding a limousine, which drives off into the sunset.
+The two friends briefly ride into the desert before dismounting and boarding a limousine which drives off into the sunset.